hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 #### Minor edits:

+All largely straightforward.
+- MUI Modals were useful for dialogues thanks to their built-in JS.
+- Back button added to filtered Album/Review index views: used JS in frontend as this has access to the URL.

 ## Main Features & Fixes completeed prior to rehost:
 - Implemented image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)